shopsys/shopsys/docs/basic-concepts/basics-about-package-architecture.md

 ## How to develop your project on Shopsys Platform

-### Create new project from Shopsys Platform sources
+### Create a new project from Shopsys Platform sources

 Install [`shopsys/project-base`](https://github.com/shopsys/project-base) using composer to get your own private copy.